plaidchat/plaidchat/README.md

 slack-for-linux
 =============

-Slack client for linux.
+Slack client for linux 64.
 Uses Node Webkit

+If you are still on a 32 bit version of linux, it is easy to change the install script to support your platform.

 Why
 ===